Setting up your home network takes a few steps:

 2.4GHz band is best for stationary devices that need consistent ongoing connections, for example, a router.
 It also has the widest range throughout your home.

-Some devices give you the option to use a 5GHz band which is a faster speed, but it has a smaller range.
+Some devices give you the option to use a 5GHz band which is a faster speed but has a smaller range.

 Changing the network name and password